 “Studies show that more than 40% of US adults are Vitamin D deficient,” shares Dr. Joseph Esposito.
 “That number is even higher for people with darker skin pigments.
 For years, AlignLife doctors across the nation have been talking to patients about Vitamin D. Yet despite the mounting evidence that supported the benefits of Vitamin D and its effectiveness at helping treat chronic diseases, the medical community held back.
 Now it’s quickly becoming one of the most recommended supplements by physicians today.
 This moves us in the right direction as we work together to fight disease and help people achieve optimal levels of health.”

 Vitamin D continues to be recommended by doctors throughout the world to help people build a strong defense against colds, the flu, and other viruses this year.
 Let’s take a look at some of the key reasons and research on why Vitamin D is such an important part of your immune defense.

 How Vitamin D can help with respiratory infections

 The impact Vitamin D can have on respiratory infections has been widely studied for well over a decade.
 In fact, one study even suggests medics in the 1918 “Spanish flu” pandemic found that severely ill patients nursed outdoors recovered better than those treated indoors.
 “A combination of fresh air, sunlight, scrupulous standards of hygiene, and reusable face masks appear to have substantially reduced deaths among some patients and infections among medical staff.”

-Currently, there is no known treatment or cure for COVID-19.
+Currently, there is no cure for COVID-19.
 But we do know that adequate Vitamin D levels in the body have been shown to reduce the risk of respiratory infection, increase the production of natural antibodies, regulate cytokine production, and can limit the risk of other viruses such as influenza.